 6.0 Social Promotion Strategy

-A wealth of information exists in the form of blog posts, books, and courses to help you learn how to utilize social media for your blog business.
+A wealth of information exists in the form of blog posts (such as this one that details 33 Ways to Get Serious About Social Media), books, and courses to help you learn how to utilize social media for your blog business.
 I recommend developing a plan to work on “getting good” at one or two platforms at a time.
 Take a class, read, and focus until you become comfortable with each platform, then move on to focusing on new ones.
 This is not to say you can’t or shouldn’t be using the other ones while you learn, because you should.

 6.1 Pinterest Plan